zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 If you want to dive deeper into GraphQL fragments you're encouraged to read through [the official documentation on fragments in GraphQL](https://graphql.org/learn/queries/#fragments).

-### Fragments in ReasonRelay
+### Fragments in RescriptRelay

-Fragments are defined in ReasonRelay by using the `%relay()` extension node.
+Fragments are defined in RescriptRelay by using the `%relay()` extension node.
 Here's an example of a fragment and a component that renders the fragment data:

 ```reason
 /* UserProfileHeader.res */